Q: Is it called a turtle, a tortoise, or a terrapin?

 A: We'll address each individually ...

 Pain - absolutely.
-They have pain receptors in their brains, just like we do, that registers the sensation of pain.
+They have pain receptors (called nociceptors), just like we do, that registers the sensation of pain.
 So, when one is injured they feel the pain of it just like we would if we were injured.
 (They even sense pain on their shells!)

 Fear - it's what keeps them alive!
 Their fear instinct is fairly advanced.
-They haven't lived millions of years without knowing when danger is near!
+They haven't lived millions of years without knowing when danger is near, fearing it, and knowing when to flee!

 Stress - most definitely.
 Turtles are easily stressed.
 This stress response is closely related to fear and can be brought on by change of environment, illness, injury, or incorrect habitat among other things.
 A turtle's stress level is also closely linked to its immune system.
 A sick or injured turtle recuperates much faster if his stress levels are kept to a minimum.